El Apóstol: Reception and legacy

+Cristiani reportedly received little credit for the film; he was paid a meager 1,000 pesos (Equivalent to ~US$ in 1917, or ~US$ in 2024) and received minimal credit in the intro.
+Cristiani left Valle due to his interference with his work such as hiring unwanted collaborators, and Valle never made another animated feature film.
+A 1926 fire destroyed Valle's film studio, including his equipment and the only known copy of El Apóstol.
+It is now a lost film.
+Cristiani worked on many animated short films during his career and at least two other animated feature films: Sin dejar rastros (Without Leaving a Trace) and Peludópolis.
+Cristiani retired from the animation industry in 1941.
 El Apóstol became known as the first animated feature-length film.
-Quirino Cristiani reportedly received little credit for the film; he was paid $1,000, and received a small opening credit.
-Cristiani left Federico Valle due to Valle's interference with his work, and Valle never made another animated feature film.
-Cristiani worked on many animated short films during his career, and at least two other animated feature films: Sin dejar rastros (Without Leaving a Trace) and Peludópolis.
+Available information about El Apóstol comes from Argentine film records, the Cristiani family archives, and Cristiani's memories as recorded by Giannalberto Bendazzi.